well-typed/ghc-events-analyze/README.md

 ![](slicedcoarsely.png)

-To slice time for minely (this was the default for versions 0.2.1--0.2.4), you can run
+To slice time more finely (this was the default for versions 0.2.1--0.2.4), you can run

 ```